 Forest found on poorly drained peat/muck soils.
 Typical trees found include: pin and swamp white oaks, red and silver maples, green and black ashes, sycamore, cottonwood and black gum.
 Shrubs and herbs include: buttonbush, winterberry, cinnamon fern, fowl manna grass.

 Found on peaty and acidic soils formed from a Sphagnum moss mat.
 Typical species found are leatherleaf, highbush blueberry, tamarack, poison sumac, three-way sedge and royal fern.
 Small representations are found in the lowlands, just north of High Lake, and at Hickory Bog–in the extreme NW corner of the property.

 A small shrubby representation is found along the SE shore of Bear Lake.
 A surface seep of alkaline water due to the calcareous marl soils.
 Shrubs include: shrubby cinquefoil and red osier dogwood.
-Herbs include: little bluestem, ironweed, black-eyed Susan, swamp thistle, bottle gentian, mountain mint and Ohio goldenrod.
+Herbs include: little bluestem, ironweed, black-eyed Susan, swamp thistle, bottle gentian, mountain mint, pale spiked lobelia and Riddell’s goldenrod.

 Neutral, poorly-drained muck soils with seasonal or permanent standing water.
 Dominated by buttonbush, willow species, red osier and silky dogwood, elderberry shrubs.

 Deep, black muck soils with permanent, mostly non-flowing water.
 Typical plants include: cattails, bulrushes, wool grass, water plantain, common boneset, marsh milkweed, smartweed, bur marigold.